eichmeierbr/eichmeierbr.github.io/learning/readme.md

 # Machine Learning Projects

+## Stock Market Prediction

+In my free time, I play around with machine learning applied to the stock market.
+While I currently don't use my work to seriously invest, I do enjoy applying my knowledge to predicting such complicated data.
+I first worked on this project in an Intelligent Systems course at Utah STate University.
+My initial efforts explored the effects of several hyperparameters on training shallow networks on predicting Apple stock.
+You can read my report for the project [here](images/stocks/stocks_report.pdf).

+Since starting this project for the class, I have expanded it in several ways.
+I worked out a simulator to evaluate a trading algorithm for some period of time on historical stock data.
+I've also implemented wrapper classes with several models (SVM, KNN, Decision Trees, etc.) and constructed a majority vote system.
+I'm currently working on this project and am beginning to expand to neural networks.

 ## Reinforcement Learning for a Robotic Arm

 For the Robot Autonomy course at Carnegie Mellon, I worked on teaching a robotic arm to place groceries in a cupboard using reinforcement learning.
 The project was originally intended to be realized on a physical arm, but restrictions to the COVID-19 pandemic caused us to move to a simulated environment.
 We used RLBench and V-Rep to simulate the arm.
 You can find the code for this project in my git repository [here](https://github.com/eichmeierbr/robo_autonomy_project).